ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 # Architecure

 The latent diffusion network follows an encoder-decoder architecure.
-Between these blocks, there are three main stages: a diffusion model, the denoising u-net, and the custom conditioner (written, image, or audio prompt for multimodal capabilities).
+Between these blocks, there are three main stages: a diffusion model, the denoising u-net, and the custom conditioner (text, image, or audio prompt for multimodal capabilities).
 The encoder is responsible for encoding images to their more compact latent representation.
-The diffusion process is repsonsible for taking images apart, adding Gaussian noise at sequential timesteps. **read research papers on schedulers**
+The diffusion process is repsonsible for taking images apart, adding Gaussian noise at sequential timesteps.

-Scheduler is responsible for picking out a latent representation from the Gaussian noise cesspit that is created from our diffusion model. **read research papers on schedulers**
-Our U-Net is responsible for taking the noisy, latent representation from the scheduler and denoising it.
-The U-Net carries the bulk of the responsibility during training. such that our image can quickly be generated with some further conditioning.
+such that our image can quickly be generated with some further conditioning.
 The conditioning comes via our prompt.
 Considering the text-to-image synthesis example, we feed in an empty prompt for classifier-free guidance of our model before feeding in our wanted textual prompt.
 The empty and textual prompts are concatenated together and combined with our U-Net result via the cross-attention mechanism popularized from the Transformer architecture.
 This gives us our latent end-product.
 This latent space matrix is then passed through our decoder, upsampled, etc. etc. etc. to become a legitimate pixel-space image.
 Following that, you can pass it through super-resolution networks or whatever else you want to do.

 ## Training